SilliJetpack/discordMessagerBot/README.md

  ## Requirements
  - Node.js [Download here](https://nodejs.org)
+ - Discord.js (Node.js module) (> npm install discord.js)

  ## Run
- Right click in the directory where the bot.js is and run 'node bot.js'
+ Right click in the directory where the bot.js is and click "Open command window here" and type 'node bot.js'

 ## Commands and documentation
   The bot's commands are written in it's (prefix)help command.